igorcasmarques/igorcasmarques.github.io/docs/portfolio/hb-pencil-with-eraser.md

 ---
 id: technical-description-pencil
-title: Technical Description
+title: HB Pencil with Eraser
 description: What is an HB pencil with eraser
-slug: /technical-description-pencil
+slug: hb-pencil-with-eraser
-sidebar_label: 'Technical Description'
+sidebar_label: 'HB Pencil with Eraser'
-sidebar_position: 2
+sidebar_position: 0
 ---

-# Technical Description
+# HB Pencil with Eraser

 [Download the PDF version](@site/static/portfolio/technical-description/technical-description.pdf)

-## General Description of an HB Pencil with Eraser
+## General Description

 An HB pencil with eraser is a small tube-shaped writing implement with a bit of exposed graphite on one end and a cylindrical rubber on the other.
 The pencil’s graphite, commonly known as lead, leaves marks on paper that are erasable by the rubber, which is ideal for correcting mistakes on the fly.